Lubula/Automate_catalog_updating/README.md

  an online fruits store needs to develop a system that will update the catalog information with data provided by its suppliers.
 The suppliers send the data as large images with an associated description of the products in two files (.TIF for the image and .txt for the description).
 The images need to be converted to smaller jpeg images and the text needs to be turned into an HTML file that shows the image and the product description.
 The contents of the HTML file need to be uploaded to a web service that is already running using Django.
 You also need to gather the name and weight of all fruits from the .txt files and use a Python request to upload it to the Django server.

-Firstly the problem broken down into smaller phases and then eventually into even smaller pieces that you can solve.
+Firstly the problem broken down into smaller phases and then eventually into even smaller pieces that can solved.
 The project then built using smaller pieces into a larger solution.

 Project phases:
 1) Write a script that summarizes and processes sales data into different categories